sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 }
 ```

 To build the paths we iterate through the stops on the route.
-We want to keep track of all the stops we've already passed, so we define the `prevStops` array and initialize it as empty.
+We want to keep track of all the stops we've already passed, so we define the `prevStops` array and initialize it as empty in line 1 below.
 Each iteration calculates the animation steps for the current stop up to the next stop.
 There's no need to go beyond the final stop on the route, so we terminate the loop at the next-to-last stop (`stopIdx < route.length-1;`).

 ``` {.javascript .numberLines}